Get connected with a counselor today!

 image

 The first step in the dispute process is to determine that the information in your reports is truly incorrect.
-Despite what some credit repair companies advertise, negative but correct information can’t be removed from your reports until it’s due to fall off, which usually happens after seven years.
+Despite what some credit repair companies advertise, negative but correct information can’t be removed from your reports before it’s due to fall off.
+Most negative information is removed after seven years.

 Sincerely,